GrantEdwards/imapnotify/README.md

    unseen messages -- button will stay black unless connection fails at which time it will turn yellow (as usual).

+ * newonly

+   Button will only change to alert color and show count for unseen messages that do _not_ have the \Old flag set.
+Tooltip will always show counts of unseen, old, and new.

 Here is a sample .imapnotifyrc file that defines two mailboxes to be
 monitored: